paxorus/monopoly/README.md

 # Monopoly Online
 The backend uses Node.js and Socket.io.
-The frontend is built with jQuery and a bit of Chart.js.
+The frontend is built with React.js and a bit of Chart.js and `jQuery`.
-The backend and frontend tests use Mocha.js.
-The backend end tests also use proxyquire.
+The backend and frontend tests use Mocha.js and Sinon.js.
+The backend end tests also use `proxyquire`.

-The Pokemon sprites are loaded from Bulbapedia.
+The Pokemon sprites are from Bulbapedia.

 ## House Rules
 * No 10% interest on mortgages: If a player mortgages a property for $50, they can unmortgage for $50.
+* Selling a house only returns 50% of the price.
 * Houses can be built unevenly: One property may have a hotel, while another of the same color has no houses.
 * Go: Landing on Go is just $200, not $400.
 * Chance and Community Chest are uniformly random without replacement.
 In a physical game, players go through the deck before shuffling.
 This game is more like shuffling every time.